aertsimon90/LeCatchu/README.md

 **Test Suite:** `lecatchu_v1_test.py`

 Feel free to explore, test, and contribute to LeCatchu.
 Your feedback and ideas are invaluable for future improvements!

+### Shh 🤫 Look Here

+Have you seen the mysterious `xbase` values inside LeCatchu?

+Well... *that’s actually your second key.*

+If your `xbase` is set to `1`, you already gain access to **vigintillions** of unique keys.
+Pretty wild, right?

+**But what if you set it higher?**
+Let’s say `xbase = 50` — now, instead of just swimming through a pool of `10^63` keys,
+you’re diving into an ocean of **`10^512` unique values**.
+That’s no longer "a lot" — that’s *effectively infinite* in the software universe.

+And get this: now imagine you’re using **500 multi-keys**,
+each of them built with `xbase = 50`...
+Congratulations.
+You’ve created a crypto-system so chaotic, even chaos gave up trying to understand it.

+---

+**xbase** is the secret key to the keys.
+The engine behind uniqueness.
+The multiplier of entropy.
+And the cherry on top?
+> LeCatchu's only flaw is that it doesn’t tell you it’s flawless.